 And you’d be surprised how much even the youngest traveler can understand by visiting Greece’s sites and museums!
 To prepare for that trip, here are the 10 best Ancient Greece books for Kids!
 For more information on each book; click on the highlighted titles or book covers.

 Best Ancient Greece Books for Kids:

 Adventures in Ancient Greece teaches kids about the classical world through the genius way of comics.
 If your kids love reading comics as much as mine do, the format of this book will definitely appeal to them.
-The books also has sidebars that read more like a regular text.
+The book also has sidebars that read more like a regular text.
 The storyline is that a boy and his two sisters enter a time travel-travel agency and request to go to the next Olympic Games in the future.
 By mistake, they are transported to Ancient Greece.
 A boy gives them a tour of Athens and explains daily life in Ancient Greece.
-Having done many tours with my kids, I know first hand that the daily life is what young children teaches most about history.
+Having done many tours with my kids, I know firsthand that daily life is what young children teach most about history.

 Ages: 2 – 6 years

 If you were me and lived in… Ancient Greece is the first book of 10 to introduce young children to civilizations throughout time.
 This award-winning series with its beautiful drawings makes the ancient world understandable for very young children through the eyes of a young person back in time.